ramvelpuri2020/orgo-hackathon-dr/README.md

 ## Important: Use the Latest Branch

-For the latest enhanced features, switch to the `fixes-branch`:
+For the latest app, switch to the `fixes-branch`:
 ```bash
 git checkout fixes-branch
 ```